pimeys/rust-web-push/README.md

     let p256dh = "key_from_browser_as_base64";
     let auth = "auth_from_browser_as_base64";

-    //You would likely get this by deserializing a browser `pushSubscription` object.
+    //You would likely get this by deserializing a browser `pushSubscription` object via serde.
     let subscription_info = SubscriptionInfo::new(
         endpoint,
         p256dh,